 Keep a cloth or wet wipes handy and keep your hands nice and clean.
-It’s a good habit.
+It’s an essential habit.

-It’s far better to stop your drawing from smudging than it is to backtrack and rescue your work.
+Just remember it’s far easier to prevent your drawings from smudging than it is to backtrack and rescue your work later.

 I hope this article has been helpful.
 If so you might like to read these:

 - Is It Cheating to Trace Your Art?
 Is It Really Ok?

 - Can You Draw With Mechanical Pencils?
 Folly or Game-Changer?

 - Can You Copy Art and Sell a Painting of a Painting?
 I Found Out

 - What Do Pencil Numbers Mean?
 Pencil Shades Explained

 - Is Drawing From Photos Bad?
 Are You Cheating?